Abhishek-TIFR/List-Set/README.md

-The file sets.sh can be used to compile the files on sets and power sets (i.e. up to Powerset.v) The file graphs.sh can be used to compile the files on undirected graphs (i.e. DecUG.v MoreDecUG.v and IsoUG.v)
+The file sets.sh can be used to compile the files on sets and power sets (i.e. up to Powerset.v) The file graphs.sh can be used to compile the files on undirected graphs (i.e. UG.v MoreUG.v and IsoUG.v)